-USAID Global Health Supply Chain-Technical Assistance (GHSC-TA) Francophone Task Order Malaria Task Order 2 Director Grace Adeya
+USAID Global Health Supply Chain Program-Procurement and Supply Management (GHSC-PSM) Project Malaria Task Order Director Dr. Grace Adeya

 The U.S. President’s Malaria Initiative (PMI) is a significant contributor in the global quest to end malaria.
 Since its launch in 2005, PMI has conducted malaria prevention and treatment programs in 24 malaria-endemic countries in sub-Saharan Africa and Southeast Asia.
 Over the past five years, the USAID Global Health Supply Chain Program-Procurement and Supply Management…